Apple Whiskey Sidecar Cocktail

 This Recipe’s Must-Haves

 This cocktail comes together easily in a cocktail shaker like the Boston cocktail shaker.
+Don’t have one on hand?
+Use a mason jar instead.

 Once you are done shaking everything together, be sure to have a strainer handy so you can strain out the ice.